-Group Delay = $$-3\pi (N.f/f{MOD})$$
+Group Delay = $$-3\pi \cdot (N.f/f{MOD})$$

 Since the AD7714 contains this on-chip, low-pass filtering, a settling time is associated with step function inputs and data on the output will be invalid after a step change until the settling time has elapsed.
 The settling time depends upon the output rate chosen for the filter.
 The settling time of the filter to a full-scale step input can be up to four times the output data period.
-For a synchronized step input (using the SYNC or FSYNC functions) the settling time is three times the output data period.
-When changing channels on the part, the change from one channel to the other is synchronized so the output settling time is also three times the output data register is not updated until the settling time of the filter has elapsed.
+For a synchronized step input (using the \$\overline{SYNC}\$ or FSYNC functions) the settling time is three times the output data period.
+When changing channels on the part, the change from one channel to the other is synchronized so the output settling time is also three times the output data period.
+Thus, in switching between channels, the output data register is not updated until the settling time of the filter has elapsed.